 Equipping Your Car For The Bug-Out

 Now that you’ve bought your vehicle, it’s time to mention the most important things you need to consider for a wide variety of scenarios, such as: getting home safely as soon as you hear news something is wrong.
-That means you need either a get home bag or a bug out bag.
+That means you need either a get home bag, bug out bag, or INCH bag.

-Bugging out on various routes in various conditions (an abundance of snow, ice storms, traffic jams etc) may be neccesary.
+Bugging out on various routes in various conditions (an abundance of snow, ice storms, traffic jams etc) may be necessary.

 Having to drive through a tear gassed area or trying to escape an area that has been struck by a chemical or biological attack or radioactive fallout from a distant nuke,